 What section of the Plan was addressed by Consultation?
 Homelessness Needs - Veterans Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Catholic Charities participated in discussions and provided input on identifying needs, objectives, goals and performance metrics in the area of homelessness.
 33 Agency/Group/Organization YWCA of Greater Memphis Agency/Group/Organization Type Services-Persons with Disabilities What section of the Plan was addressed by Consultation?
 Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-YWCA participated in discussions and provided input on identifying needs, objectives, goals and performance metrics in the area of homeless and non-homeless special needs.
-34 Agency/Group/Organization Center for Transforming Communities Agency/Group/Organization Type Nonprofit What section of the Plan was addressed by Consultation?
-Community Development Briefly describe how the Agency/Group/Organization was consulted.
+YWCA participated in discussions and provided input on identifying needs, objectives, goals and performance metrics in the area of homeless and non- homeless special needs.
+34 Agency/Group/Organization Center for Transforming Communities Agency/Group/Organization Type nonprofit What section of the Plan was addressed by Consultation? community development Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 Center for Transforming Communities participated in discussions and provided input on identifying needs, objectives, goals and performance metrics in the area of Non-Housing Community Development.
 35 Agency/Group/Organization South City Opportunity Revitalization Empowerment Agency/Group/Organization Type Nonprofit

-What section of the Plan was addressed by Consultation?
-Community Development Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
-South City Opportunity Revitalization Empowerment participated in discussions and provided input on identifying needs, objectives, and goals in the area of Non-Housing Community Development.
+What sec Consulta tion of the Plan was addressed by tion?
+Community Development - escribe how the South City Opportunity Revitalization Empowerment participated in discussions Agency/C Group/Organization was consulted.
+What and provided input on identifying needs, objectives, and goals in the area of Non- are the a nticipated outcomes of the consultation or Housing Community Development. areas for improved coordination?